cathydutton/cathydutton.github.io/_portfolio/2017-05-05-i-want-to-fish-service.md

 During the project I was responsible for:

-* Mapping out the end to end user journey,  highlighting touchpoints with the EA, other agences and some of the main pain points
+* Mapping out the end to end user journey,  highlighting touch points with the EA, other agencies and some of the main pain points
 * Working with the fisheries department, bailiffs, marketing teams, call centre staff and anglers to get a clearer understanding of the as is service